The Albert Brothers: Music

-Drum sound
+Drum Sound Development

-A key achievement the Albert brothers are known for is their creation of the "Fat Albert" drum sound.
-They achieved this sound by adding a microphone to each part of a drum kit.
+A key achievement the Albert Brothers are known for is their creation of the "Fat Albert" drum sound or the "Miami Sound".
+They achieved this audio signature by adding a microphone to each part of a drum kit.
 A separate microphone would be added to each tom, snare, cymbal, bass drum, and so forth.
-This resulted in a new and unique drum sound as no one before them had tried to multi-mike a drum kit.
+This resulted in a new and unique drum sound as no one before them had tried to multi-mic a drum kit.
 According to Ron Albert, "as we got a few clients, we started getting recognition for it.
-The Rolling Stones and Eric Claptons and the Stephen Stillses of the world were coming for our drum sound....
-It became the 'Miami Sound' because we were in Miami making it.".
-Ron explained further that “As technology improved, we’d work on our skills.
-We’d come in late – everybody else would go home at six o’clock.
-We came up with our multi-mic technique for recording drums: we’d go overhead, have one mic on the kick and mics on every cymbal".
+The Rolling Stoneses, Eric Claptons, and the Stephen Stillses of the world were coming for our drum sound....
+It became the "Miami Sound" because we were in Miami making it".
+Ron explained further that "As technology improved, we'd work on our skills.
+We'd come in late – everybody else would go home at six o'clock.
+We came up with our multi-mic technique for recording drums: we'd go overhead, have one mic on the kick and mics on every cymbal".

-The drum sound was a result of the Albert Brothers camaraderie, explains Howard “we were sort of cheating the world because there were two of us.”
-Explaining further Howard says "we worked pretty much hand in hand, there was no set approach.
+The drum sound was a result of the Albert Brothers camaraderie, explains Howard "we were sort of cheating the world because there were two of us."
+Explaining further, Howard says "we worked pretty much hand in hand, there was no set approach.
 When we were both at the console there were four hands on the board, and we worked so well together that, if something had to be done, Ron knew what had to be done before I could say 'Hey, do this,' and it was the same the other way around."
-This teamwork applied to their overall skill in obtaining a unique sound beyond just drums, Howard explains “we had one standing in the control room while the other was moving mics.
+This teamwork applied to their overall skill in obtaining a unique sound beyond just drums, Howard explains "we had one standing in the control room while the other was moving mics.
 We could hear the change from location to location.
-We could get guitar sounds that no one else was getting then because we had two sets of ears.”
+We could get guitar sounds that no one else was getting then because we had two sets of ears."

-As Ron explains “part of getting a good guitar sound was knowing the instrument.
-People will still behave like they’re on stage, and put a microphone straight on a guitar – but if you move the mic six inches to the left, or right, or down, suddenly the sound is so much different.”
+As Ron explains "part of getting a good guitar sound was knowing the instrument.
+People will still behave like they're on stage, and put a microphone straight on a guitar – but if you move the mic six inches to the left, or right, or down, suddenly the sound is so much different."

-Reflecting on their careers Howard summarizes "we were in the right place at the right time.
+Reflecting on their careers, Howard summarizes "we were in the right place at the right time.
 We had some talent and knew what we were doing, and that came out in the records.
-But we had an extremely high caliber of people that we worked with, and that certainly helped make something that lasts.”
+But we had an extremely high caliber of people that we worked with, and that certainly helped make something that lasts."